 Yoga: Yoga has been shown to be quite effective in managing pain and increasing flexibility.
 It can help reduce

 stress and tension and allow for a more restful sleep.
 If you are new to yoga, find a class for beginners and stick with the gentle poses.
 Finding a yoga instructor who is familiar with modifications to the traditional yoga poses and one who is knowledgeable in your condition is important.
-Click here for information on yoga for beginners.
-As your flexibility increases, you can try more advanced levels.

 There is no cure for ankylosing spondylitis, but controlling the inflammation associated with the condition is helpful.
 Additional therapies such as massage, laser treatments, and weight loss programs can also be beneficial.
 Massage on a regular basis if done in a gentle manner can help relieve the tension in the muscles, decrease pain, and promote increased circulation to the area.
 Laser therapy has been shown to decrease pain, inflammation, and accelerate the healing of damaged tissue.
 A medically supervised weight loss program, such as Ideal Protein, can help keep your body weight in check which will decrease the stress on the spine.
 The Ideal Protein Weight Loss Method also decreases the acidity levels in the body which helps reduce overall body inflammation.
 If you have tried these 5 simple exercises, but still are experiencing pain, stiffness, and weakness associated with ankylosing spondylitis, call us at 1-800-930-8803.
 We are experts in helping those with pain, injury, or weakness.